-1. Cultural Content Points Lead character was/is German or is associated with the German cultural or language area 2 Storyline/underlying material is German or originates from the German language or cultural area 4 At least 50% of the story/material takes place in reality or virtually in Germany or another EU Member State, another EEA contracting state, Switzerland or the United Kingdom or in a place attributed to Germany or another EU Member State, another EEA contracting state, Switzerland or the United Kingdom or a fictional place 2 A final version is in German 2 Storyline is intended and suitable as children's or youth film 3 Storyline/underlying material is based on literary material or is derived from traditional fairy tales/myths or legends 2 Story/material is based on a historical figure (e.g. Gandhi) or a fictional figure familiar from cultural history (e.g. Hercules, Siegfried, Hansel and Gretel) or on a historical event in world history or a similar fictional event (e.g. the conquest of Troy) 4 Film deals with artists or an art genre (e.g. composition, dance, performance, painting, architecture, Pop Art, comics), or a contemporary artist from a field other than film-making makes a significant contribution to the film 4 Storyline/underlying material deals with religious or philosophical beliefs or issues of current social or cultural relevance (e.g. Muslim headscarf, refugees, etc.), addresses different ways of life (e.g. nomads) or deals with scientific issues or natural phenomena 2 Total 25
+1. Cultural Content Points Lead character was/is German 16 or is associated with the German cultural or language area 17 2 Storyline/underlying material is German or originates from the German language or cultural area 18 4 At least 50% of the story/material takes place in reality or virtually in Germany or another EU Member State, another EEA contracting state, Switzerland or the United Kingdom or in a place attributed to Germany or another EU Member State, another EEA contracting state, Switzerland or the United Kingdom or a fictional place 2 A final version is in German 2 Storyline is intended and suitable as children's or youth film 3 Storyline/underlying material is based on literary material or is derived from traditional fairy tales/myths or legends 2 Story/material is based on a historical figure (e.g. Gandhi) or a fictional figure familiar from cultural history (e.g. Hercules, Siegfried, Hansel and Gretel) or on a historical event in world history or a similar fictional event (e.g. the conquest of Troy) 4 Film deals with artists or an art genre (e.g. composition, dance, performance, painting, architecture, Pop Art, comics), or a contemporary artist from a field other than film-making makes a significant contribution to the film 4 Storyline/underlying material deals with religious or philosophical beliefs or issues of current social or cultural relevance (e.g. Muslim headscarf, refugees, etc.), addresses different ways of life (e.g. nomads) or deals with scientific issues or natural phenomena 2 Total 25 ie The main character is German in the sense of the test of characteristics if he/she is or presumably is a German national or (presumably) lives

-&lt;sup>15 A place of residence is where somebody has a residence in circumstances which indicate that the person will keep and use the residence for his or her personal use.
+15 A place of residence is where somebody has a residence in circumstances which indicate that the person will keep and use the residence for his or her personal use.